Admissions Procedures and Information

 What You Should Send to the History Graduate Advisor AND NOT TO GRADUATE STUDIES

-PLEASE ASSEMBLE THE ITEMS BELOW AS ONE PACKAGE AND MAIL TO THE GRADUATE ADVISOR.
-PLEASE DO NOT SEND THE ITEMS SEPERATELY.
+PLEASE ASSEMBLE THE ITEMS BELOW AND SEND VIA EMAIL TO THE GRADUATE ADVISOR.

 - A statement of purpose: In evaluating your application your statement of purpose will be very important.